Justin-Insight/client-training/src/pages/metalstorm.md

 </div>
 <h4>Important!</h4>

-You will never need to upload a full-resolution image to your website.
+You will never want to upload a full-resolution image to your website.
 Images are the most resource-intensive form of media that your website will load.
 Loading full-size images will negatively affect the performance of your website and will hurt your search rankings.
-If you're unsure how to handle images for the web, please reach out to <a href="https://insightcreative.com/contact/" target="_blank" rel="noopener noreferrer" class="external">Insight Creative, Inc.</a> for assistance.

 To optimize an image: Use a tool like <a href="https://squoosh.app/" target="_blank">Squoosh</a> or another photo editing tool.
-Make sure to primarily use .jpg image files. .png files save a lot more image data and can easily make an identical image four times the file size of a .jpg.
-If you are using an image editor like Photoshop, you will have image options when you save.
-Save as the lowest quality you can before your image starts to look bad (usually 80% quality).
-You should almost always shoot for under 300kb file size for all images you load to the website.
-When done right, it’s rare that the loss of image quality will be noticeable.
+Make sure to use .jpg image files.
+Resize the image to the recommended display size.
+Lastly, lower the image quality to something like 85% - 90% quality.
+Try to shoot for under 300kb file size for all images you load to the website.

-After you save your image, the front end of the website will automatically optimize and transform your image into a more modern and performant image.
-This ensures your images are loading as fast as possible.

 </div>

 ### Bulk Saving of Edits

-You can now take advantage of CloudCannon's <a href="https://cloudcannon.com/blog/saving-time-our-new-editor-improvements/" target="_blank" rel="noopener noreferrer nofollower">bulk saving of edits</a>.
+You can take advantage of CloudCannon's <a href="https://cloudcannon.com/blog/saving-time-our-new-editor-improvements/" target="_blank" rel="noopener noreferrer nofollower">bulk saving of edits</a>.
 Make multiple edits across pages, files, and collections and save them all simultaneously in a single batch.
 CloudCannon records your edits as you go, allowing you to save them all in one click.
-This means you only need to wait for your site to build once.